 In children, this test shows signs of middle ear problems such as the presence of the fluid, the hole in the middle ear, ear infections many more.
 There is a possibility of an error or incorrect result the fluid is present behind the middle ear as the fluid stops the movement of the eardrum and transmits the sound properly.
 This condition occurs temporary and is medically treatable.

 The tympanometry generally used to check the capacity and the quality of your eardrum.
-This test checks other difficulties of the middle ear.
-It is most commonly used for the children but can be used to test to all the different ages.
-It always provides the accurate result.
+This test checks other difficulties in the middle ear.
+It is most commonly used for the children but can be used to test all the different ages.
+It always provides an accurate result.
 Depending on the result of the tymp test your doctor will suggest other tests also for further diagnosis of your ear condition.
 In case your test results are abnormal then book an appointment with a specialist for further examination.